-- 1. Identify the most viable solutions: Begin by evaluating the prioritised solutions alongside the additional solutions to consider, to sense check the initial impact and feasibility ratings outlined.
+- 1. Identify the most viable solutions: begin by evaluating the prioritised solutions alongside the additional solutions to consider, to sense check the initial impact and feasibility ratings outlined.
 This prioritisation process should seek to involve stakeholders from across the local highways sector and focus on the potential for solutions to address key barriers and create meaningful change. - 2.
-Develop these solutions further by collaborating with sector stakeholders to ensure they are actionable, practically implementable, and tailored to the operational realities of Local Highways Authorities and other stakeholders.
-Red team how they could potentially fail, and build in design and implementation changes to address these possibilities. - 3.
-Continue exploring synergies between solutions: Explore how different solutions might complement each other and where they could be implemented together for greater impact. - 4.
-Develop a phased implementation timeline: Create a strategic timeline for implementing solutions, starting with low-hanging fruits that can deliver quick wins and build momentum.
+Develop these solutions further by collaborating with sector stakeholders to ensure they are actionable, practically implementable and tailored to the operational realities of Local Highway Authorities and other stakeholders.
+Red team how they could potentially fail (i.e. critically test the solutions by adopting an adversarial perspective to identify weaknesses or unintended consequences) and build in design and implementation changes to address these possibilities. - 3.
+Continue exploring synergies between solutions: explore how different solutions might complement each other and where they could be implemented together for greater impact. - 4.
+Develop a phased implementation timeline: create a strategic timeline for implementing solutions, starting with low hanging fruits that can deliver quick wins and build momentum.
 These early successes will lay the groundwork for tackling more complex, longer-term projects that require additional development and coordination over time. - 5.
-Conduct pilot testing: Collaborate with Local Highways Authorities to pilot solutions in a controlled environment.
+Conduct pilot testing: collaborate with Local Highway Authorities to pilot solutions in a controlled environment.
 Use these pilots to gather data, refine interventions, and build confidence in their scalability. - 6.
-Plan for full-scale rollout: Based on the results of pilot testing, prepare for a broader implementation of successful solutions.
+Plan for full-scale rollout: based on the results of pilot testing, prepare for a broader implementation of successful solutions.
 This phase will require careful planning to ensure resources, training, and support mechanisms are in place to sustain long-term impacts.

-Throughout these steps, maintain robust engagement with stakeholders, including Local Highways Authorities, the Department for Transport, and industry partners.
-Their input will be critical in shaping interventions, addressing challenges, and ensuring alignment with policy goals.
+Throughout these steps, maintain robust engagement with stakeholders, including Local Highway Authorities, the Department for Transport, and industry partners.
+Their input will be critical in shaping interventions, addressing challenges and ensuring alignment with policy goals.